 - SADE does not need initial values

-- It takes in account the error of measurement
+- It takes into account the error of measurement

-- SADE used with Debye relaxations has a "real physical meaning"
+- SADE used with Debye relaxation has a "real physical meaning".

 - The best advantage is the given empty result if the supposed relaxation number is wrong, that means that SADE is able to determine the number of relaxation